Israel orders Palestinians to flee Khan Younis, signaling return of troops to southern Gaza city

-KHAN YOUNIS, Gaza Strip (AP) — The Israeli army has ordered a mass evacuation of Palestinians from the eastern half of Khan Younis.
+KHAN YOUNIS, Gaza Strip (AP) — The Israeli army ordered a mass evacuation of Palestinians from much of Khan Younis on Monday, a sign that troops are likely to launch a new ground assault in the Gaza Strip's second largest city.

-Monday’s order is a sign that Israeli troops could soon return to the southern city – the second-largest in Gaza.
+The order suggested Khan Younis will be the latest of Israel's repeated raids into parts of Gaza it has already invaded over the past eight months, pursuing Hamas militants as they regroup.
+Much of Khan Younis was already destroyed in a long assault earlier this year, but large numbers of Palestinians have since moved back in to escape another Israeli offensive in Gaza's southern-most city, Rafah.

-Israel wrapped up an offensive in Khan Younis earlier this year and withdrew most of its forces.
-The evacuation order indicates that Hamas has regrouped in the area.
+The evacuation call covered the entire eastern half of Khan Younis and surrounding areas.
+Last week, the military ordered a similar evacuation from the north Gaza district of Shujaiya, where there has been intensive fighting since.

 The decision to release Mohammed Abu Selmia raised questions over Israel's claims surrounding Shifa Hospital, which Israeli forces have raided twice since the start of the nearly nine-month war with Hamas.
 Abu Selmia and other Palestinian health officials have denied the accusations.